colinswarner/DS5110_MAP21/README.md

 **What is MAP-21?** "MAP-21, the Moving Ahead for Progress in the 21st Century Act (P.L.
 112-141), was signed into law by President Obama on July 6, 2012.
 Funding surface transportation programs at over \\$105 billion for fiscal years (FY) 2013 and 2014, MAP-21 is the first long-term highway authorization enacted since 2005.
 MAP-21 is a milestone for the U.S. economy and the Nation’s surface transportation program.
 By transforming the policy and programmatic framework for investments to guide the system’s growth and development, MAP-21 creates a streamlined and performance-based surface transportation program and builds on many of the highway, transit, bike, and pedestrian programs and policies established in 1991."
 Source: https://www.fhwa.dot.gov/map21/

-**Notebook Description:** In this particular Notebook, we will walk through (1) the importing of our data from the Virginia Department of Transportation, and (2) the necessary preprocessing of our data to ensure our data is in a format that is reliable for Splitting, Exploratory Analysis, and Modeling.
-To avoid lines of repetitive code (reading, joining, etc.) we wrote a custom preprocessing class.
-The following section imports said class and explains how it works.

 ---